kp-tech/fshlvm/README.md

 ## Development Notes

-### Using FsHlvm in your project
+### Using FSHlvm in your project

-In order to use FsHlvm you will want to check the following:
+In order to use FSHlvm you will want to check the following:

-1. Example F# code under FsHlvm.Cli.
+1. Example F# code under FSHlvm.Cli.
-2. Tests F# code under FsHlvm.Core.Tests.
+2. Tests F# code under FSHlvm.Core.Tests.

 ### Editing the Project with Visual Studio, Visual Studio Code, Xamarin Studio or MonoDevelop

-Open `FsHlvm.sln`, and edit in modes Debug or Release.
+Open `FSHlvm.sln`, and edit in modes Debug or Release.

 ## How to Test and Validate manually